Start9Labs/documentation/site/source/support/faq/faq-services.rst

 --------------------------------------------------------------------------------------------------------------------
 As the Embassy produces a Tor Hidden Service for each service, BTCPayServer is only available via Tor by default.
 For a brick and mortar business, this is no problem as you can use your own device for a customer to pay you on.
 If you run your own website, it is possible to set up a reverse proxy in order to serve BTCPay content to your clearnet visitors.
 A guide to doing this is available in the `BTCPayServer docs <https://docs.btcpayserver.org/Deployment/ReverseProxyToTor/#reverse-proxy-to-tor/>`_.

-We understand that this can be a frustrating limitation, and adding clearnet support is high on our list of priorities for EmbassyOS.
+We understand that this can be a frustrating limitation, and adding clearnet support is high on our list of priorities for embassyOS.
 This will allow a number of services to have better interoperability with the broader Web.

 I'm having issues connecting to users or rooms in Matrix/Synapse, what can I do?
 --------------------------------------------------------------------------------